Jdbye/OutwardForceRespawn/README.md

 A new menu option is added to the pause menu, which allows you to respawn (reload the map) at will.
 The spawn point can be configured from the BepInEx configuration manager.

-The respawn function acts similarly to sleeping, but without affecting your buffs or stats or passing time.
+The respawn function acts similarly to resting, but without affecting your buffs or stats or passing time.

 The stack bug fix included in this plugin simply force reloads the map on join.
+You will see a longer loading screen when joining a game, since it has to load twice.
-This reload happens for all connected players, for that reason I don't recommend enabling it unless you actually encounter this bug.
+The reload happens for all connected players, for that reason I don't recommend enabling it unless you actually encounter this bug.
-If you want to enable it, you can do so in the configuration manager.
+If you still want to enable it, you can do so in the configuration manager.